VasilevichPavel/School/README.md

-You need to use a sqlite database file 'School.Database/school.db' Configure the connection string
+You need to use the SQLite database file 'School.Database/school.db' Configure the connection string
-Use swagger for the API
+Use Swagger for the API